ferdj1/homeauto-kotlin/docs/docs.md

 # Other

-## Other information about WebSockets
-There was a helper message type in earlier version of the project that handles information about the device being displayed on their page.
-This needs better implementation because current solution is clumsy and kind of hacky.

-## Ideas about the communication

-Interfaces could be implemented on the client side that would force exact behaviour.
-Doing that would limit flexibility on the client side.

 ## Bootstrapping

 Task: find a way for the device to easily connect to server's network and server itself.